Wcsncpy Function In C++ - C++ Programming Tutorial

 Example 3:

-Let's take an example to illustrate the use of the wcsncpy function in C++.
+Let's consider an example to demonstrate the application of the wcsncpy function in C++.

 Example